dovecot/documentation/source/configuration_manual/authentication/proxies.rst

    IPs that are also considered to be the proxy's own IPs.

-* ``proxy_always`` can be used with ``proxy_maybe`` to conditionally do proxying to specified remote host (host isn't self) or to let director assign a backend host (host is self).
+* ``proxy_always`` can be used with ``proxy_maybe`` to conditionally do proxying to specified remote host (host isn't self) or to let cluster assign a backend host (host is self).
 So basically this setting just always sends the ``proxy`` extra field to login process, but not necessarily the host.
-  Useful when dividing users across multiple director clusters.
+  Useful when dividing users across multiple clusters.

 * ``host=s``: The destination server's IP address.
 This field is required.
 * ``source_ip=s``: The source IP address to use for outgoing connections.